Last updated: 19 January 2018

 - any limitations or conditions on its use

-- all clauses of the Building Code that you want the certification to cover
+- all clauses of the Building Code the product complies with

 - technical details